MicrosoftDocs/sql-docs/azure-sql/managed-instance/vnet-subnet-move-instance.md

 Consider the following limitations when choosing a destination subnet for an existing instance:
 - SQL Managed Instance can be moved to the subnet that is either:
     - In the same virtual network as the currently used,
-    - In a [peered virtual network](/azure/virtual-network/tutorial-connect-virtual-networks-portal), in case of moving to a subnet in another virtual network.
+    - In a [peered virtual network](/azure/virtual-network/tutorial-connect-virtual-networks-portal), if moving to a subnet in another virtual network.

-- The DNS zone of the instances in destination subnet must match the DNS zone of the instasnce being moved.
-This applies if you plan to move to a non-empty subnet.
+- The DNS zone of the instances in destination subnet must match the DNS zone of the instance being moved.
+This limitation applies if you plan to move to a non-empty subnet.
     - You can specially prepare the destination subnet to retain the DNS zone of SQL Managed Instance that is being moved.
-This can be done by creating new SQL Managed Instance in an empty subnet and providing dnsZonePartner parameter in create request.
-This [parameter as a value accepts the id of SQL Managed Instance](api-references-create-manage-instance.md), and in this case you can use the instance that would later be moved to the new subnet<sup>1</sup>.
+Preparation can be done by creating new SQL Managed Instance in an empty subnet and providing dnsZonePartner parameter in create request.
+This [parameter as a value accepts the ID of SQL Managed Instance](api-references-create-manage-instance.md), and in this case you can use the instance that would later be moved to the new subnet<sup>1</sup>.

 > [!Note]
 > <sup>1</sup> Apart from this approach there is no other way for you to dictate the DNS zone of SQL Managed Instance since it is randomly generated.
 There also, as of now, doesn't exist a way to update the DNS zone of an existing SQL Managed Instance.